thinkful-ei-emu/Spaced-Repetition-Client-Corey-David/README.md

 > - Reset M to 1
 >- Move the question back M places in the list

-This app is set up to teach GERMAN but can be easily configure to be used to teach a wide asortment of memory intensive lessions
+This app is set up to teach GERMAN but can be easily configure to be used to teach a wide asortment of memory intensive lessons

 ## Setup